mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 7. HDF5/Nexus performance tests should be completed?
 What to do next?
 8. Kill off unused headers
 9. Encourage people to use Markdown type formats over microsoft formats in documentation?
+10. We need a mechanism in the pull request workflow of stopping pull requests being merged unless system tests haver run and passed.

 Actions/Agreed
 ========